MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 ## Introduction

-The following test cases are the recommended steps to validate a title when Xbox Live is integrated into a mobile, PC or console device other than Xbox One (or later).
+The following test cases are the recommended steps to validate a title when Xbox Live is integrated into a mobile, PC or console device other than Xbox One.

 See also [Xbox Live Integration Policies For PC and Mobile Devices](live-policies-pc.md).

 ### Official Naming Standards (XR-022)

 Titles must use the naming standards defined in the latest release of the [Xbox Live required terminology list](live-certification-terminology-pc.md) for Xbox Live features.
-On Xbox One (or later), titles must not refer to components of the console system or components of peripherals using terms that are not specifically included in the terminology list.
+On Xbox One, titles must not refer to components of the console system or components of peripherals using terms that are not specifically included in the terminology list.

 ### Test Cases

 **022-01 Official Naming Standards**

 **Test Steps**
 >1.
 Launch the title.
 >2.
 Visit all areas of the title.
 >3.
 Navigate all menus and sub-menus.